websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

     localhost.key
     ```

-1. Copy the files to each Elasticsearch and Liferay server node.
+1. Copy the files to the same folder on each Elasticsearch and Liferay server node.

 The certificates and keys are ready to use in your Elasticsearch configuration.